Professional Cloud DevOps Engineer

 field in the build config file specifies one or more non-container artifacts to store in Cloud Storage.
 For more information on storing non-container artifacts, see Storing build artifacts in Cloud Storage.

-- For VMs, 50% of the log entries are kept by default.
-You can set this parameter from
+- For VMs, 50% of log entries are kept by default.
+You can configure this parameter from

 1.0

-(0%, keep no logs).- For VLAN attachments and Cloud VPN tunnels, 100% of the log entries are kept by default.
-You can set this parameter from
+(0%, no logs are kept).- For VLAN attachments and Cloud VPN tunnels, 100% of log entries are kept by default.
+You can configure this parameter from

 1.0